How To Mingle And Talk To People At Parties

 Starting conversations with groups

 - If the group looks pretty friendly and open, you can just go up to them and introduce yourself, "Hey, I'm Steve.
-How do you guys know each other?" or "Hi, I'm Janet.
+How do you guys know each other?" or, "Hi, I'm Janet.
 I'm Fatima's friend.
 What were you guys talking about a second ago?"

 - You could jump right into a particular topic, if you've gotten the sense the group would be up for talking about it: "So what did you guys think the game last night?", "Have you all seen (some movie that just came out)?", "So what does everyone here think of (recent news story)?"

-- Don't be afraid to try and talk to a group that seems like they all know each other really well.
+- Don't be afraid to try to talk to a group that seems like they all know each other really well.
 If you're interesting company and you contribute to the discussion they'll often by happy to talk to you.
-However, if they are being more closed and exclusive, maybe because they're filling each other in on some life development of a mutual friend of theirs, don't take it personally and move on.
+However, if they are being more closed-off and exclusive, maybe because they're filling each other in on some life development of a mutual friend of theirs, don't take it personally and move on.
 Maybe try again later.